Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

     System.out.print(currNode.data+" ");    // printing the  value of currNode
 }
 ```
-9. check whether current node has a left and right child or not
+9. check whether current node has a left/right child or not
  ```java
 if(currNode == null){
     System.out.println();